Aureus: Early Empire

-During Gallienus's reign, the purity was briefly reduced to 94%, and a small amount of coins were minted with as low as 80% purity.
+In addition, gold pieces were introduced in a variety of fractions and multiples, making it hard to determine the intended denomination of a gold coin.
+Under Gallienus(r.
+253–258), the purity was briefly reduced to 94%, and a small amount of coins were minted with as low as 80% purity.
 This was reset back to 99% by the next emperor.

-The solidus was first introduced by Diocletian (r.
-284–305) around 301 AD, struck at 60 to the Roman pound of pure gold (and thus weighing about 5.5 g each) and with an initial value equal to 1,000 denarii.

-However, Diocletian's solidus was struck only in small quantities, and thus had only minimal economic effect, although its stable weight brought an end to the instability that had existed for a while.
-Since only one document of Diocletian's time uses this word to describe the coin, numismatists usually reserve the name "solidus" for the coin that was introduced later by Constantine the Great.
+The devalued aureus would be replaced by the solidus, during the 4th century.
+An early form of this coin was first introduced by Diocletian (r.
+284–305) around 301 AD, when he struck at 60 to the Roman pound of pure gold (and thus weighing about 5.5 grams each) and with an initial value equal to 1,000 denarii.
+In that same year, Diocletian issued the Edict on Maximum Prices fixing a price for minted gold of 72,000 denarii per pound, or more than a thousand denarii for one aureus, the denarius being no more than a unit of account.
+This authoritarian measure did nothing but stop the fluctuation of the aureus.
+Diocletian's solidus was struck only in small quantities, and thus had only minimal economic effect, although its stable weight brought an end to the instability that had existed for a while.